jadhav-puneeth/Mal-Vin/README.md

   npm i multer
   npm i mongoose
 ```
+5.Create a folder with name `images` in statics folder to store uplodaded images.

-5.Run the command `node index.js` to run on your local browser.
+6.Run the command `node index.js` to run on your local browser.

 **Note:** increase the timer in setTimeout in control.js file if any error in detecting the type of the malware.